LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Amazon Kinesis Data Analytics:
   * Fully Managed (serverless; scales automatically)
+  * AWS Lambda can be a destination as well
+  * Allows lots of flexibility for post-processing
+    * Aggregating rows
+    * Translating to different formats
+    * Transforming and enriching data
+    * Encryption
+  * Opens up access to other services & destinations
+    * S3, DynamoDB, Aurora, Redshift, SNS, SQS, CloudWatch
   * Perform real-time analytics on stream via SQL
   * Can utilize λ for preprocessing (near real-time)
   * Input stream can be joined with a ref table in S3